"Full court shot from Thorias. He's really showing us what a man with a cannon in his chest can do!"

-- Aptom has also picked one up in more recent manga chapters after being forced to absorb a whole heap of Hyper-Zoanoids while Brainwashed and Crazy.
+- Aptom also picked one up in later manga chapters after being forced to absorb a whole heap of Hyper-Zoanoids while Brainwashed and Crazy.

 - In Digimon; we get MetalGreymon's Giga Blaster and Andromon's Gatling Missile, Imperialdramon Fighter Mode's Giga Crusher, and WarGrowlmon's Atomic Blaster, and probably others.